TsukiGva2/sxript/docs/Intermission.md

 # Guide: Intermission

-By this point, we've witnessed enough to write programs that *approach* being useful.
-At the very least, we may practice building "toys" that help solidify the ground covered to this point.
+By this point, it's becoming evident that certain tasks can be approached from more than one direction, and the number of directions will only grow from here.
+Meanwhile we've covered enough ground to write programs that *approach* being useful.
+Here we explore a few "toy" programs that demonstrate various features discussed so far, without introducing any major language features.

 ## Vectors and `for` Loops